Bi-twisted conjugacy in finite groups: Introduction

 \begin{proof} By the orbit-stabiliser theorem, \(\card{[1]_{\psi}} \cdot \card{\Stab_{\psi}(1)} = \card{G}\).
 Since

 we conclude that \(\Fix(\psi) = 1\) if and only if \(\card{[1]_{\psi}} = \card{G}\).
 The latter is equivalent with \(R(\psi) = 1\). \end{proof}

-In other words, determining what finite groups admit an automorphism with Reidemeister number equal to \(1\) is equivalent with determining what finite groups admit an automorphism with no non-trivial fixed points.
+In other words, determining which finite groups admit an automorphism with Reidemeister number equal to \(1\) is equivalent with determining which finite groups admit an automorphism with no non-trivial fixed points.
 Such an automorphism is called \emph{fixed-point free}.
 One of the major results on this topic is due to P.\ Rowley: \begin{theorem}[{\cite{Rowley95}}] Let \(G\) be a finite group.
 If \(G\) admits a fixed-point free automorphism, then \(G\) is solvable. \end{theorem}

 For more information on groups with fixed-point free automorphisms, we refer the reader to \cite{GorensteinHerstein61,ShumyatskyTamarozzi02,Thompson59}.